benschaf/waste-schedule/README.md

 ---

 ## Design Thinking Process

+**This Section is added at the end of the README file to keep it clean and concise.
+Though it is not part of the usual README structure, it was added to provide a more detailed insight into the project's conception and development process.**

+The design thinking process was used to develop the idea for this project.
+The process consists of five stages: Empathise, Define, Ideate, Prototype, and Test.
+Each stage was used to understand the problem, generate ideas, and create a solution that meets the needs of the target audience.

 ### Emphatise
 For this stage, I created 4 user personas to represent the different types of users that would interact with the app.